Description of the KML export format of the GET Export Report API.

 Response Content-Disposition:

-HTTP header is set to the value of the
+The Content-Disposition HTTP header is set to the value of the

-attribute with the underscore character (_
+<report> name attribute with the underscore character (_)

-substituted for any space, comma, or semicolon character plus the .kml
+substituted for any space, comma, or semicolon character plus the .kml extension.

 This format is only available under the Pull Reports™ Standard Edition license.
 To evaluate this format with a Pull Reports™ Community Edition license, enable evaluation mode.

-Geometry configured via <kml>
+Geometry configured via <kml>:

 The geometry value of each KML <Placemark>

-(such as a <Point>
+(such as a <Point>, <LineString>

-, or <Polygon>
+, or <Polygon>)

 is the value of the base table column designated by the

-'s <kml>
+<report>'s <kml>

-attribute.
+geometryColumnPath attribute.
 The KML export format will only

-for result rows with a non-null value
+create a <Placemark> for result rows with a non-null value

-for the column referenced by geometryColumnPath
+for the column referenced by geometryColumnPath.

-If no <kml>
+If no <kml> geometryColumnPath is

-designated, the format will return a 400
+designated, the format will return a 400 HTTP response status.

 Geometry distinctness respective to base table columns primary key columns:

-format will create a single KML geometry per distinct result
+The kml format will create a single KML geometry per distinct result

 row.
 Distinctness is determined from the base table

-primaryKeyColumns
+primaryKeyColumns attribute.

-Value of <Document>
+Value of <Document> <name>:

-responses, the KML
+For OK responses, the KML

 <Document>

-value is:
+<name> value is:

 Export from: [<catalog> name]:[<report> name] [filters applied]